DaC00P/lesson_plan/node_quiz.md

     D. undefined

 14. What is the most accurate definition of a server?
-    A. A computer in a data center that holds the code responsible for Google or other large services.
+    A. A computer in a data center.
     B. A piece of software that sends email or SMS.
-    C. Hardware or software that takes requests, and gives something back or starts a process. - key
+    C. Hardware or software that takes requests and/or does things. - key
-    D. The back-end software that responds to chat requests.
+    D. A code-based database manager

 15. What will be logged to the console when the following block of code is executed?
     ```js